abap2UI5/docs/docs/get_started/use_cases.md

 ![alt text](image-23.png){ width=60% }

 ### Software as a Service
 With a Tier 1 side-by-side extension, you can connect the same abap2UI5 app to multiple S/4 systems.
-By using the same abap2UI5 code across different remote systems (an different customers tenants), you create a SaaS scenario:
+By using the same abap2UI5 code across different customers tenants and remote systems, you create a SaaS scenario:
 ![alt text](image-9.png){ width=60% }